 Question No. 44: What is DDMS?

 Answer: It is a debugging tool offered by Google SDK, and it stands for Dalvik Debug Monitor Server.
 DDMS offers the following features:

 - Incoming call and SMS spoofing

 - Screen capture device

-Answer: Android Runtime aka ART is a runtime environment used by the android application and services.
-Similarly to its predecessor Dalvik, ART was designed specially for android projects.
-It is capable of executes the Dalvik Executable format and Dex bytecode specification.
-ART is well compatible with Dalvik so applications written for Dalvik can also run using ART.
+Answer: Android Runtime, a.k.a.
+ART, is a runtime environment used by the Android application and services.
+Similar to its predecessor Dalvik, ART was designed especially for Android projects.
+It is capable of executing the Dalvik Executable format and the Dex bytecode specification.
+ART is well compatible with Dalvik, so applications written for Dalvik can also run with ART.

-- It helps the developer to play around the application interface, and give an idea about how the application will work on an actual device.
+- Emulators help the developer to play around with the application interface and get an idea about how the application will work on an actual device.

-- It helps in debugging, and code testing.
+- These help in debugging and code testing.

 - Active: When there is an ongoing activity performing.

 - Pause: Activity is running in the background and still visible to the user.

 - Stopped: When an activity is obscured by another.

 - Destroyed: In this state, the activity is killed.